murtaza52/tweet-summary/README.md

 The http-kit operations are wrapped in go blocks, which provides a good case for using go channells.

-The retrieved tweets are then processed parallelly.
+The retrieved tweets are then processed in parallel.

 ## License